agolovan/solace-advocate-notes/README.md

 # Selecting technology for this project
 As I understand, the main condition to have fun with that, so I selected approaches that I would have fun for this project.

 Front end: I selected React.
 Usually, when you join any company, you have to be consistent with framework that company is using.
 I have some recent experience with Payload framework https://payloadcms.com/, so I decided to use that as it will simplify a work and give more fun, as I think it is very logical and cool framework.
+For Next.js: This is the 3.0  - Payload team is working on it rn and it's in alpha phase right now.
+Paul said in general that 3.0 is aimed to be stable in about a month.

 Payload takes care about users for me, allow to add and delete users, and we have information in each component what is logged user.
+It also takes care about mobile version.

 Back end:  I was considering AWS Lambda functions, Azure functions and Nodejs/Express.
 However, for simplicity, I decided to use Nodejs/Express and typescript for both frond and back end.
 It is easy to debug, same utilties could be used for both front end and back end and I put that into same repository.
 I used Localstack for AWS Lambda functions, and serverless it may be better from many points of view, but not for this project.